nuzayats/sql-beautifier/README.md

 1. `cd target`
 1. (For DMLs) `java -jar sql-beautifier.jar ../src/test/resources/dml.sql`
 1. (For DDLs) `java -jar sql-beautifier.jar -d ../src/test/resources/ddl.sql`
+1. (For JSONs) `java -jar sql-beautifier.jar -j ../src/test/resources/sample.json`

 ## Notes

 This command can consume STDIN instead of a file.
-If you omit filename from arguments, It starts reading SQL from STDIN instead.
+If you omit filename from arguments, It starts reading input from STDIN instead.